duracloud/deployment-docs/aws-setup.md

 3. mill-keypair

 ## Create and Configure VPC
-1. Create a new VPC with name "duracloud-vpc"
+1. Create a new VPC with name "duracloud"
     1. IPv4 CIDR Block:  10.0.0.0/16
     2. Select the newly created VPC and ensure that both "DNS Hostsnames" and "DNS Resolution" are both set to "Yes".
       This is important for EFS to work properly.
 2. Create a subnet with name '10.0.1.0 <availability-zone> public'
-    1. Select duracloud-vpc
+    1. Select duracloud
     2. Specify the IPv4 CIDR Block: 10.0.1.0/24
     3. After saving,  select the subnet, click subnet actions, and select "Modify auto-assign IP settings" and check auto-assign box.
 3. Optional: for higher availability and optimal spot pricing, create similar subnets in different availability zones.
 For each new subnet, make sure that you increment your IPv4 CIDR Blocks (ie 10.0.2.0/24, 10.0.3.0/24, 10.0.4.0/24, etc...)
 4. Create an Internet Gateway named "duracloud-igw"
-    1. Select the gateway and attach it to "duracloud-vpc"
+    1. Select the gateway and attach it to "duracloud"
-5. Create a new route table named "duracloud-public-route" associated with your "duracloud-vpc"
+5. Create a new route table named "duracloud-public-route" associated with your "duracloud"
     1. Select the new route, click routes tab, click "edit", and add a new route where destination is 0.0.0.0/0 and target is the duracloud-igw.

 ## Set up Security Groups
 1. Navigate to EC2 -> Security Groups
-2. Create a new security group:  mill-sg
+2. Create a new security group:  mill-vpc
-    1. Set the VPC to "duracloud-vpc"
+    1. Set the VPC to "duracloud"
     2. Add the following inbound rules:
         1. SSH
         2. Use the "anywhere" source (ie. 0.0.0.0/0) or constrain to a limited set of IPs
-3. Create a new security group:  efs-sg
+3. Create a new security group:  efs-vpc
-    1. Set the VPC to "duracloud-vpc"
+    1. Set the VPC to "duracloud"
-    2. Add the following inbound rule: NFS using the mill-sg security group id into the NFS rule source field.
+    2. Add the following inbound rule: NFS using the mill-vpc security group id into the NFS rule source field.

 ## Set up EFS
 1. Navigate to EFS service and click create File System